 So that everything would pop against the navy backdrop, I kept all my serving pieces white.
 The owl cookies and s’mores are on doll beds lined with patterned paper from the Night Owl collection.

 - Chocolate cake with white icing and polka dots to match the printables.
-The owl topper is from Edible Designs by Letty.
+The owl topper is from Edible Designs by Letty; her Etsy shop has since closed.
 (Budget tip: the Target bakery is great about custom cake orders and keeps down your costs so you can add fun touches, like the little fondant owl.)

 - Chocolate and vanilla cupcakes.
 (See my owl cupcake tutorial here.)

 - Popcorn.
 (The handled sacks made it easy to carry the popcorn to the TV for movie time.)

 - Pink gumballs and M&Ms.

 I love the felt owl clips that attached the food labels to the doll beds!

 Dinner was “make your own pizza” but I totally could have skipped this!
 The girls were so ready to get to activities and sweet treats, that even though they said they were hungry, they hardly ate a bite!